What are Click Fraud and Ad Fraud?

 How Click Fraud Works

 Click fraud is a pervasive issue that can lead to substantial financial losses and tarnish a business’s reputation.
+Click fraud costs advertisers an estimated $32.6 billion globally in 2025, up from $19 billion in 2018, highlighting the significant financial impact on businesses relying on pay-per-click advertising.
+This fraudulent activity can quickly deplete an advertiser's budget, forcing businesses to spend money on invalid clicks rather than genuine leads.
 On average, click fraud affects 14% of ad campaigns, with some industries experiencing rates as high as 31%.
 This fraudulent activity impacts nearly every sector, with local service providers particularly susceptible.

 The Click Fraud Process